sarar0/CV/README.md

 # Sara

 I am originally from Italy but I have lived in Australia and in Switzerland before moving to the UK.
-I have mainly worked for international not-for-profit organisations and my professional background is in Human Resources, more specifically HR policies.
+Before joining Makers, I had mainly worked for international not-for-profit organisations and my professional background is in Human Resources, more specifically HR policies.
 Why coding?
 I believe this is a discipline that requires a methodical, analytical way of thinking - and patience too - and that can be very rewarding when you are able to create something from start to finish and take full ownership of projects.

 ## Skills